Types of Degrees Applied Mathematics Majors Are Getting

 |Hispanic or Latino||321|

-Applied Math appeals to people across the globe.
+Students from other countries are interested in Applied Math, too.
 About 26.1% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 Bachelor’s Degree Starting Salary

 According to 2017-2018 data from the U.S. Department of Education, students who graduated with a bachelor’s degree in applied math have a median salary of $50,650 during the early years of their career.
 During this timeframe, most salaries fell between $43,350 (25th percentile) and $57,125 (75th percentile).